Published by Lookforzebras

 How to use this information about non-clinical jobs

 Like I alluded to above, these are overviews of expansive career areas.
 I wish they could include all the nitty gritty details that you need to make a career adjustment or pick your next dream job.
 But they can’t.
 So use them as a jumping-off point.
 Find something that interests you and use it to start a deeper exploration, pinpoint industry experts to meet, or look for your next freelancing gig.
-If the information you read leads to more questions than you started off with, definitely write us a question in our Make it Black and White section.
+If the information you read leads to more questions than you started off with, definitely write me a question in the Make it Black and White section.